top of page

 clicker-training-horse-targeting-aliyah-farm.jpg

-Aliyah Farm offers small educational sessions for horse owners interested in learning how to train their horses using operant conditioning, commonly known as clicker training.
+Aliyah Farm occasionally offers small educational sessions for horse owners interested in learning more about reinforcement-based horse training and communication.

 • groundwork